Zaid-Mirza/AttachmentManager/README.md

 </paths>
 ```

-3. If you are targetting Android 11+, you need to add following queries in **AndroidManifest.xml**
+3. If you are targeting Android 11+, you need to add following queries in **AndroidManifest.xml**
 ```xml
 <queries>
         <intent>